• Skip to main content

 Best Small Panel: RecPro RV Tank Sensor Monitor Panel M21

 Seeing double?
 Isn’t this similar to the monitoring system that took our best overall spot?
-Well you’d be mostly correct, given that this is also by RecPro.
-However, this panel is a micro panel, making it perfect for RVers with tricky installation locations!
+Well, you’d be mostly correct, given that this is also by RecPro.
+However, the standout feature of this product is that it’s a micro panel, making it perfect for RVers like me, living in small spaces, with potentially tricky installation locations!

-While the panel is smaller, you will still be getting RecPro’s advanced tank monitoring, complete with 18 of RecPro’s easy to screw in tank sensors or probes.
-Hopefully 18 is enough for all of your tanks, but always remember that you can purchase additional sensors at a low price- and they will be identical!
+While the panel is smaller, I feel comfortable knowing I’m still getting RecPro’s advanced tank monitoring, complete with 18 of RecPro’s easy-to-screw-in tank sensors and probes.
+Having 18 is enough for all of my tanks, but always remember that you can purchase additional sensors at a low price- and they will be identical!

 Learn more and see today’s price on Amazon by clicking here.

-Giving you accurate readings and peace of mind, while being durable enough to last through the life of your tank, these sensors are exactly what your tank needs.
-You can feel confident in this purchase both in terms of durability and lack of frustration when it comes time to install it yourself!
+Giving me accurate readings and peace of mind, while being durable enough to last through the life of my tank, these sensors tick the boxes for my tank needs.
+I feel confident in this product both in terms of durability and lack of frustration when it comes time to install it myself!

-Measuring battery, LPG, and water levels as well as having control over your water pump and water heater, this control panel helps you be prepared for your RVing adventures.
-With the label lights, you can also see the level of water in your fresh, grey, and black water tanks, giving you the knowledge you need to fill or empty your tanks.
+Measuring battery, LPG, and water levels as well as having control over my water pump and water heater, this control panel helps me get prepared for my RVing adventures.
+With the label lights, I can also see the level of water in my fresh, grey, and black water tanks, giving me the knowledge I need to fill or empty your tanks when I’m next heading to the campground.

-If you have a short wire extension for your tank’s electrical system, you know the struggle of placing your tank in a location that’s not as comfortable as you would like it to be.
-With this 15-foot wire extension for the adhesive sensors and smart M board, you don’t have to worry about it anymore.
+I have a short wire extension for my tank’s electrical system, so I know the struggle of placing my tank in a location that’s not as comfortable as I would like it to be.
+With this 15-foot wire extension for the adhesive sensors and smart M board, I don’t have to worry about it anymore, and my life can get a little bit easier!

-Freeing you of this struggle, you can place your tank or monitoring system in a comfortable position and have room to connect your control panel as well.
-Made from quality materials, this wire extension is built to last through the life of your tank and sensors.
+Freeing me of this struggle, I have the freedom to place my tank or monitoring system in a comfortable position and have room to connect my control panel as well.
+Made from quality materials, this wire extension is built to last through the life of my tank and sensors, but I would appreciate some thorough instructions, as I like to know I’m completing installations as per the manufacturer’s advice for the best results possible.

 Learn more and see today’s price on Amazon by clicking here.

-Looking for another kit that has everything you need, all in one, and includes externally mounted sensors?
-The LevelGuard Tank Monitor 300 provides accurate, early warning for critical holding tank fluid levels.
-With digital certainty, the LevelGuard Tank Monitor 300 is the reliable choice for monitoring fluid levels in a single RV tank.
+I’ve already mentioned how much I love kits containing everything I need to get the job done, and that’s exactly what this sensor kit offers.
+The LevelGuard Tank Monitor 300, provides accurate, early warning for critical holding tank fluid levels, so I won’t ever have to worry about over-filling again!
+With digital certainty, the LevelGuard Tank Monitor 300 is the reliable choice for monitoring fluid levels in a single RV tank that I trust with my tank emptying needs.

-This particular kit has enough parts and sensors in it to accommodate three RV tanks, with four probes per tank.
+This particular kit has enough parts and sensors in it to accommodate three RV tanks, with four probes per tank, meaning I’m prepared if I ever need to replace one of my other sensors.
 There are no mechanical float switches or moving parts to jam, fail, or wear out, as all of the sensors are installed externally!

-Having externally installed sensors makes your tank monitoring hassle-free; there are no probes to get clogged or coated in black tank waste or toilet paper.
-Plus, there is no tank intrusion required, as these sensors stick easily to the outside of your various tanks.
+Having externally installed sensors makes my tank monitoring hassle-free; there are no probes to get clogged or coated in black tank waste or toilet paper.
+Plus, there is no tank intrusion required, as these sensors stick easily to the outside of my various tanks.

 Learn more, including seeing today’s price, on Amazon by clicking here.